 In the Corporate Social Responsibility Best Practice Principles, CSRC clearly stipulates that when performing corporate social responsibilities, it should respect social ethics and pay attention to the rights and interests of other stakeholders.
 While pursuing sustainable operation and profitability, it also attaches importance to environmental, social and corporate governance factors and incorporates them into the Company’s management and operation policies.
 In terms of shareholders’ equity, it sets up a dedicated person in charge of investor relations, The spokesperson and investor relations officer accept shareholder suggestions and concerns and handle disputes.
 Relevant departments will accept suggestions and handle disputes according to the type of problem.

 Creating the highest interests for shareholders is the goal of CSRC and all colleagues.
-In order to maintain good communication channels with investors and disclose information to shareholders, the Company’s operations and financial conditions are reported to investors in addition to the regularlyconvened annual shareholder meetings, corporate investor meetings, and interim institutional investor meetings.
-We have established an “Investor Area” on the Company’s official website, and use financial information, corporate governance, and shareholder columns to publish relevant financial statements, corporate investor meeting data and information, internal audits, Company regulations, dividend distributions over the years, important information announcements, and so on.
+In order to maintain good communication channels with investors and disclose information to shareholders, the Company’s operations and financial conditions are reported to investors in addition to the regularly-convened annual shareholder meetings, investor conferences, and interim institutional investor meetings.
+We have established an “Investor Area” on the Company’s official website, and use financial information, corporate governance, and shareholder columns to publish relevant financial statements, investor conference information, internal audits, Company regulations, dividend distributions over the years, important information announcements, and so on.
 We publish the information in the fastest way to provide it to investors for reference.